GreptimeTeam/greptimedb/docs/benchmarks/tsbs/README.md

 Parameters here are only provided as an example.
 You can choose whatever you like or adjust them to match your target scenario.

-Notice that if you want to rerun `tsbs_load_greptime`, please destory and restart the DB and clear its previous data first.
+Notice that if you want to rerun `tsbs_load_greptime`, please destroy and restart the DB and clear its previous data first.
 Existing duplicated data will impact the write and query performance.

 ## Query Data